 Sometimes there’s just nothing better than a piping hot casserole, loaded with cheese of course!
 This easy ground beef Quesadilla Casserole is so simple to put together, but really delivers in the flavor department.
 I love Mexican food, especially quesadillas but sometimes I just don’t have the time to make individual quesadillas.
-This casserole has all of the same flavors in half the prep time.
+This quesadilla bake has all of the same flavors in half the prep time.

 What Ingredients Are In Quesadilla Casserole?